 What makes Swanwick Lakes special...

 - It has scenic lakes, woods and meadows created by nature from abandoned clay workings.

 - It contains many uncommon kinds of wildlife such as great crested newts, nightingales and mining bees.

 - It provides a valuable space for people to relax and learn about wildlife.

 Swanwick Lakes' highlights

-Spring Great spotted woodpeckers
+Great spotted woodpeckers Spring

 drumming and morning chorus of

-birdsong.
+birdsona.

-Summer Dragonflies darting across the

-water and butterflies dancing over
+Summer Dragonflies darting across the water and butterflies dancing over meadows.

-meadows.

 Autumn Gold-coloured birch trees reflected

-in deep green lakes and fungi erupting from the woodland floor.
+in deep green lakes and fungi

+erupting from the woodland floor.

-Winter Sunlight streaking through frosted
+Sunlight streaking through frosted Winter

-trees and flocks of tits passing